-45. References in this chapter to "the Board" must be read as meaning the senior management i.e. those charged with the management of the prescribed business where the business is not a company, but is, for example, a firm i.e. a partnership.
+42. References in this chapter to "the Board" must be read as meaning the senior management of the prescribed business where the business is not a company, but is, for example, a firm or partnership.

 2.3 Board Responsibility for Oversight of Compliance